Take a look inside these six presidential homes

 Harry S. Truman Little White House, Key West, Florida

 Today visitors can explore the bleached-white home.
-It has nearly all of its original furnishings.
-These include "The Buck Stops Here" sign on Truman's desk.
-You also can stroll through the home's gardens.
+It has nearly all of its original furnishings (including the famous "The Buck Stops Here" sign on Truman's desk).
+You also can stroll through the home's botanical gardens.

 Eisenhower National Historic Site, Gettysburg, Pennsylvania